TmCrafz/FlipIconChecker/README.md

 # FlipChecker
-A library to create flipping images like the widget in the Material Google Mail app.
+This library let you define a custom and back layout.
+The view flips with a animation to the outher side when its checked and a cutom view scale in.
+This library makes it easy to make flipping views like Google in the Holo and Material Gmail app.